VerifiableFL: Verifiable Claims for Federated Learning using Exclaves: Introduction

 \section{Introduction}

 As machine learning~(ML) models continue to be used in new and diverse applications, there is increasing impetus towards providing information about how these models were trained.
-The EU Artificial Intelligence Act~\cite{EUAIAct}, which came into force in August 2025, requires providers of general-purpose ML models to be able to provide \emph{``information on the data used for training, [...] including the type and provenance of data and curation methodologies (e.g. cleaning, filtering etc.), the number of data points, their scope and main characteristics; how the data was obtained and selected as well as all other measures to detect the unsuitability of data sources and methods to detect identifiable biases, where applicable''}.
+For example, the EU AI Act~\cite{EUAIAct}, which came into force in August 2025, requires providers of general-purpose ML models to provide \emph{``information on the data used for training, [...] including the type and provenance of data and curation methodologies (e.g. cleaning, filtering etc.), the number of data points, their scope and main characteristics; how the data was obtained and selected as well as all other measures to detect the unsuitability of data sources and methods to detect identifiable biases, where applicable''}.

-In response to such requirements, \emph{datasheets for datasets}~\cite{datasheetsdatasets} describe the composition of training datasets, and \emph{model cards}~\cite{modelcard} include a section that describes model training.
-Providers of open-source models, such as the recently-trained \emph{Apertus}~\cite{apertus}, publish the code and datasets used for training; providers of closed-source models make various claims about their training process and datasets: \eg the model card for OpenAI's GPT-5 describes how the training data was pre-processed to remove personal information~\cite{gpt5}.
-Such claims about model training can be used by model providers as well as any downstream users.
-For example, model providers may want to demonstrate to a regulator that a model has \emph{not} been trained on personal data or copyrighted content.
-Alternatively, they may want to show that the model \emph{has} been trained on certain data, such as under-represented languages, as claimed by Apertus~\cite{apertus}.
+In response to such requirements, \emph{datasheets for datasets}~\cite{datasheetsdatasets} describe the composition of training datasets, and \emph{model cards}~\cite{modelcard} describe model training.
+Providers of open-source models, such as the recently-trained Apertus~\cite{apertus}, publish the code and datasets used for training; providers of closed-source models also make claims about their training process and datasets: \eg the model card for OpenAI's GPT-5 describes how the training data was pre-processed to remove personal information~\cite{gpt5}.
+Such claims may be relevant to model providers as well as downstream users.
+For example, model providers may want to demonstrate to regulators that a model has \emph{not} been trained on personal data or copyrighted content; alternatively, they may want to show that the model \emph{has} been trained on certain data, such as under-represented languages, as claimed by Apertus~\cite{apertus}.